ceph/ceph/doc/rbd/rbd-mirroring.rst

 Force Image Resync
 ------------------

-If a split-brain event is detected by the ``rbd-daemon``, it will not attempt to mirror the affected image until corrected.
+If a split-brain event is detected by the ``rbd-mirror`` daemon, it will not attempt to mirror the affected image until corrected.
 To resume mirroring for an image, first `demote the image`_ determined to be out-of-date and then request a resync to the primary image.
 To request an image resync with ``rbd``, specify the ``mirror image resync`` command along with the pool and image name::

         rbd mirror image resync {pool-name}/{image-name}